hotNoodleSoup/K-R-exercises/README.md

 Anyway, I found two repos that were so helpful for me to do exercises.

 1. https://github.com/anotherlin/tcpl
-    I think this repository conforms C89 well and all the solutions are clear and solid.
+    This repository follows K&R style well and I think all the solutions are clear and solid so it helped me a lot.

 2. https://github.com/Heatwave/The-C-Programming-Language-2nd-Edition
-    This repository has almost example codes in K&R. You would feel tired if you have to type the whole code in the book manually.
+    This repository has mostly all example codes in K&R. You would feel tired if you have to type manually the whole code in the book to solve exercises.